About the Race

 The Lincoln Land Conservation Trust (LLCT) conducts a raffle as part of the Scarecrow Classic 5k to raise additional funds for land conservation efforts.
 To buy raffle tickets, ask an LLCT trustee or visit the LLCT office at 145 Lincoln Rd.
 Suite 102A (above the Post Office at Lincoln Station).
 Raffle tickets can also be purchased on race day.
 Raffle winners will be drawn during the event.
 Raffle winners who aren’t present at the race will be able to find their ticket number, first name, and prize pick-up information posted online after the race.

 Bring your own water bottle!
-Last year LLCT worked to reduce the use of single-use plastic water bottles at the race and that effort is continuing this year.
-Please bring your own, water-filled bottle to the race.
-(We hope to see lots of Scarecrow Classic water bottles from last year’s race!)
-Place your water bottle at the finish line ahead of time and it will be waiting for you post-race.
+The LLCT works to reduce the use of single-use plastic water bottles at the race.
+Please bring your own, water-filled bottle to the race and you'll have a chance to win a great prize!
+Place your water bottle at the finish line ahead of time and it will be waiting for you after the race.
 LLCT will provide labeling supplies as needed, a hydration station for re-filling bottles, and limited emergency water supplies for those without a water bottle.